ytrsoymr/python-ci-wokflow-demo/README.md

 Triggers on any push

-Runs a job on Ubuntu
+1. Runs a job on Ubuntu

-Checks out your code
+2. Checks out your code

-Sets up Python 3.10
+3. Sets up Python 3.10

-Installs dependencies from requirements.txt
+4. Installs dependencies from requirements.txt

-Runs tests with pytest
+5. Runs tests with pytest

+🏁 Try It Yourself
+1. Fork or clone the repo.

+2. Push a change to calculator.py or test_calculator.py.

+3. Go to the Actions tab on GitHub.

+4. See your workflow running automatically!